Epidural block - pregnancy

 - To avoid this, you will receive fluids through an intravenous (IV) line to help keep your blood pressure stable.

-- Your doctor may also give you medicine to bring up your blood pressure.
+- Your provider may also give you medicine to raise your blood pressure.

 An epidural block may change or alter labor and delivery.